How I work

 What happens

-• Write measurable terminal objectives (Mager-style) tied to the business metrics
+• Write measurable objectives tied to the business metrics

-• Storyboard scenarios and branching with realistic detours, not just happy paths
+• Storyboard scenarios with realistic detours, not only happy paths

 What comes out

-• Design document covering objectives, modality rationale, assessment strategy
+• Design doc: objectives, modality rationale, assessment strategy

 • Scenario map with branching logic

 "The modality decision is where most projects fail.
-A "just make a Rise module" instinct is usually a design problem dressed as a tooling problem."
+"Just make a Rise module" is usually a design problem dressed as a tooling problem."

 Heuristic